 - a.
 The employee has taken a COVID test once back in California (or place of residence) and has written proof of a negative COVID test and - b.
-The employee has been in California (or place of residence) for 72 hours and free of any symptoms.
+The employee has been in California (or place of residence) for 72 hours and free of any symptoms at the time the COVID test was taken.